Skip to main content

 • @react-querybuilder/mantine now requires Mantine 7 or greater.

-• The "json_without_ids" export format now explicitly removes the id and path properties from the output wihtout removing other properties.
+• The "json_without_ids" export format now explicitly removes the id and path properties from the output without removing other properties.
 Previously this format would only include specific properties, removing any custom properties.
 The following command will replicate the previous behavior:

 JSON.stringify(query, ['rules', 'field', 'value', 'operator', 'combinator', 'not', 'valueSource']);